 All because the general public don't understand their symptoms.

-Those are big numbers for two years of awareness work.
+Those are big numbers to get over two years.
 And we're not done yet.

 Share information on the condition with your healthcare professional.Read more

 "Children are the future."
 Teach your peers and teachers, and create a future public that's ataxia aware.Read more

 Share your story or promote your event in the local press, and spread the word to your communityRead more

 Train up to share your story with the media, at ataxia training events, or by representing ataxia patients with the NHS - and much moreRead more

 Band together with friends and family, or your local Ataxia UK Support Group/Branch to build a local awareness campaign with Ataxia UKRead more